-The Bank derecognizes financial liabilities only when the Bank's obligations are discharged or cancelled or they expire.
+The Company derecognizes financial liabilities only when the Company's obligations are discharged, cancelled, or expired.
 The difference between the carrying amount of the financial liability derecognized and the consideration paid (includes transfer of non-cash assets and liabilities assumed) is recognized in profit or loss.